ELEMENTS OF ELLEN

-The Elements of Ellen project was created in memory of Ellen Lassonde, a life-long resident of Norwich, who always presented herself well-dressed from head to toe.
+The Elements of Ellen project was created in 2012 in memory of Ellen Lassonde, a lifelong resident of Norwich, who always presented herself well-dressed from head to toe.
 As a result, she appeared confident and, more importantly, competent.
-In partnership with Ellen's family, The Arc Eastern Connecticut began the Elements of Ellen project to help women and men with intellectual and developmental disabilities enjoy the same sense of self-expression and confidence that Ellen herself portrayed throughout her life.
+In partnership with Ellen's family we began the Elements of Ellen project to help women and men with IDD enjoy the same sense of self-expression and confidence that Ellen herself displayed throughout her life.

-The overall purpose of the project is to support women and men as they move toward an understanding of their self-presentation skills in the community and their life success.
-The heart of Elements of Ellen lies in the development of these self-presentation skills and the exploration of self-expression through empowerment groups, if desired, and through personal care and style.
-Particularly important is the vocational component of the project, which supports workplace self—presentation and professional success.
+The overall purpose of the project is to support women and men as they move toward an understanding of how their self-presentation skills in the community can affect their successes.
+Elements of Ellen focuses on the development of these skills as well as the exploration of self-expression through personal care and personal style.
+Particularly important is the vocational component of the project, which supports workplace self-presentation and professional success.

 Elements of Ellen’s pilot year (2013-14) provided 12 participants with an individualized community experience to address the relationship between how they feel on the outside to how they feel on the inside.
 Each participant was treated to an experience designed just for them, based on survey and interview data gathered by the project administrators.
 During the shopping portion, participants were encouraged to try on outfits for different occasions and talk about how each made them look and feel.
 They talked with sales representatives to learn more about picking clothing that fit properly and accessorizing and make one outfit appropriate for multiple occasions.
 Participants also chose a personal care experience, such as visiting a hair or nail salon or getting a facial and massage, and learned about products and regimens they could do at home.